Michael Vartan

-Michael S. Vartan (born November 27, 1968) is a French-American actor, known for his role as Michael Vaughn on the ABC television action drama Alias, his role on the TNT medical drama Hawthorne, and his role on the E! drama The Arrangement as Terence Anderson.
-His film roles include The Pallbearer, Never Been Kissed, The Next Best Thing, One Hour Photo, Monster-in-Law, Rogue, Colombiana, and Small Town Crime.
+Michael Vartan (born November 27, 1968) is an American retired actor, known for his role as Michael Vaughn on the ABC television action drama Alias, his role on the TNT medical drama Hawthorne, and his role on the E! drama The Arrangement as Terence Anderson.
+His film roles include The Pallbearer, Never Been Kissed, The Next Best Thing, One Hour Photo, To Wong Foo, Thanks For Everything!
+Julie Newmar, Monster-in-Law, Rogue, Colombiana, and Small Town Crime.

 Early life

-Michael Vartan was born in Boulogne-Billancourt, Hauts-de-Seine, France.
-He is the son of Edmond "Eddie" Vartan, a musician, and Doris (née Pucher), a painter and artist.
+Vartan is the son of Edmond "Eddie" Vartan, a musician, and Doris (née Pucher), a painter and artist.
 His paternal aunt is singer Sylvie Vartan and his stepfather is writer Ian La Frenais.
 Michael's paternal grandfather was of Armenian and Bulgarian descent, while Michael's paternal grandmother was of Hungarian Jewish background.
 Michael's mother is a Polish Jewish immigrant to the United States.

-Vartan has said about his French background that "The funny thing is I'm actually Polish Jew who happens to be born in France.
+Vartan has said about his French background that "The funny thing is I'm actually a Polish Jew who happens to be born in France.
 My mom is Polish and my dad is Bulgarian.
 I don't have an ounce of French blood.
 But I work it".
-He has stated that he tends to be considered a Frenchman in the United States and an American in France.

 His parents divorced when he was five and he moved to the United States with his mother.
 He moved back to France to be with his father until his high school years, and grew up a "farm kid" in a "simple environment" in Fleury, Manche, a small town in Normandy.
-At age eighteen, Vartan moved back with his mother in Los Angeles, telling her that he wanted to be an artist, because he did not wish to fulfill the mandatory military service required in France.
+At age eighteen, Vartan moved back to his mother in Los Angeles, telling her that he wanted to be an artist, because he did not wish to fulfill the mandatory military service required in France.
 In Los Angeles, he attended an acting school after he was told he possessed acting talent.
-He had also attended the prestigious Lycée Français de Los Angeles.
+He also attended the Lycée Français de Los Angeles.
 Vartan now considers himself to be American and stated on the talk show Rove that he would like Australia to be his second home.
-He is bilingual, being fluent in French and English.
+He is bilingual in French and English.